 Formed 100 miles below the earth’s surface under rare, perfect conditions of extreme heat and pressure, natural diamonds are billions of years old.
 Early in the history of the world, massive volcanoes erupted from deep below the earth’s crust carrying these tiny crystals to the surface.

-Every natural diamond is an original work of art of Mother Earth.
-Man can replicate them, but none of these replicas is truly real or valuable.
-Owning a natural diamond is like owning a masterpiece of nature.
-There is no other like it.
+Much like there is only one “The Starry Night” painting by Vincent van Gogh, every natural diamond is an original work of art by Mother Earth.
+Man can replicate them, but none of these replicas is truly real.
+Owning a natural diamond is like owning a masterpiece of nature — there is none other like it.